-Prerequisite: Completion of at least one semesters of the INDT Program wind farm tours are coordinated in an effort for students to be exposed to a comprehensive view of the elements learned throughout the program, and students engage in activities that tie what they learned from the tour into specific program objectives.
+Prerequisite: Completion of at least one semesters of the INDT Program

+This course allows students to extend their learning environment by touring several industrial plants and wind farms in the local area.
+Students will see firsthand the facilities and operations specific for that plant or wind farm, as well as safety policies and procedures inherent in the industry.
+Plant and wind farm tours are coordinated in an effort for students to be exposed to a comprehensive view of the elements learned throughout the program, and students engage in activities that tie what they learned from the tour into specific program objectives.
 Students are also exposed to local, national, and international job opportunities in the field, as well as salary structures and benefit options for each company.